WebRTC security: Are truly decentralized and private calls possible?

 Traffic passing the relay means more work for TURN server, however, this also means more privacy to the user.
 This is due to the fact that the real IP address of each peer using a relay is hidden from other peers, and only the relay knows the real IP addresses of all peers.
 STUN server uses real IP addresses for the communication, and at least in the context of WebRTC this means that all peers know each other's real IP addresses.

 To summarize, WebRTC is secure by default (which is a good thing!), however, it may leak real IP addresses of the peers due to the fact it tries to establish direct connections between the peers.
-Another problem is that signalling server (which is an essential part of WebRTC) is centralized, and this makes it an attractive target for DDoS and other hacker attacks.
+Another problem is that signaling server (which is an essential part of WebRTC) is centralized, and this makes it an attractive target for DDoS and other hacker attacks.

 Improving privacy and making it decentralized

-• replaced DNS with AZERO.ID — a decentralized name resolution alternative,
+- replaced DNS with AZERO.ID — a decentralized name resolution alternative,

-• replaced Internet with Staex public network to provide global addresses for peers (and thus eliminate STUN/TURN servers).
+- replaced Internet with Staex public network to provide global addresses for peers (and thus eliminate STUN/TURN servers).

-Eliminating signalling server
+Eliminating signaling server

-WebRTC initial handshake is used to publish and discover peer's addresses and other communication options using the signalling server.
+WebRTC initial handshake is used to publish and discover peer's addresses and other communication options using the signaling server.
 The handshake includes SDP description of the peer's media streams and a list of ICE candidates — special strings (RFC 5245) that describe how to connect to the peer.

 This is how SDP string generated by my browser looks like.